-- Students watch a video related to one of the Sustainable Development Goals. - The Better World videos are between 1-2 and a half minutes long and they explain an area of the SDG in a context that students can relate to. - The videos can be accessed through the interactive PDF or directly in the digital platform.
+- Students watch a video related to one of the Sustainable Development Goals. - The Better World videos are between 2-3 minutes long and they explain an area of the SDG in a context that students can relate to. - The videos can be accessed through the interactive PDF or directly in the digital platform.
 The audioscript is available in the Answer key.